gcaeirodias/find_most_distant_points/README.md

 # find_most_distant_points
-This is a bash function to select a set of x points that are more distant in relation to each other.
+This is a bash function to select a set of x points that are more distant relatively to each other.
 This can be used for example to select a number of points that are more distant to each other in a PCA or DAPC space.

 ## Usage
 ~~~